|

 Several were:

 There were several other more off-the-wall ideas also.
 I decided that to start, the most practical system would be to sense when the door was opened.
 After evaluating several techniques to sense the position of the door, I bought a door/ window alarm sensor switch from Radio Shack.
-This consists of a powerfull magnet in a plastic housing, and a reed switch in another plastic housing.
+This consists of a powerful magnet in a plastic housing, and a reed switch in another plastic housing.
 When the gap between the properly aligned sensors is less than an inch, the circuit is closed.
 When the gap is greater than that, it is open.
 I initially discovered that mounting the magnet and switch directly

 to my steel mailbox and door reduced the sensitivity to less than 1/4 inch,